dliberat/django-ghost/README.md

 __Changing dictionaries:__

 New dictionaries can easily be imported if they are in JSON format.
 Simply modify the `/game/assets/build_wordlist.py` file to point to your new dictionary, and modify `/game/asset_loader.py` to match whatever you choose to name your output files.
 This can be done, for example, to quickly and easily port the game to a different language (Note: This implementation has been developed with ASCII characters in mind and likely will not work properly outside of the simple a-z ASCII characters).

+### Winning plays

+I have not taken the time to solve the game using the current dictionary.
+Here is a non-exhaustive list of potential winning sequences.

+- J: "jairou", "juke"

 ### References